Fine Tune a model

 Connect to your training environment

-After your Fine Tuning pod is deployed and active:
+After your pod is deployed and active, you can connect using any of these methods:

-Note: To use SSH, ensure you've added your public SSH key in your account settings.
-The system automatically adds your key to the pod's
+To use SSH, add your public SSH key in your account settings.
+The system automatically adds your key to the pod's authorized_keys

 file.